rerdavies/pipedal/docs/Configuring.md

 credentials on your Raspberry Pi.
 After the first time, all you need to do is turn on your laptop hotspot, and Raspberry Pi OS will connect to it.

-Usually, you cannect from your laptop using the same web address:  http://raspberrpi (or the hostname of your raspberry pi, if you have changed it).
+Usually, you can conect from your laptop using the same web address:  `http://raspberrypi` (`http://raspberrypi.local` on Ubuntu), or the hostname of your raspberry pi, if you have changed it.
 Unlike Android phones (where mDNS name resolution doesn't work on Android-hosted hotspots), mDNS/Bonjour name resolution usually works on laptop-hosted hotspots when using Windows or Mac OS.
 If are running Linux on your laptop, you may need to install and configure the
 Avahi package to get mDNS/Bonjour name resolution to work.

 And if that doesn't work, you can configure PiPedal to launch an auto-hotspot, and then connect from your laptop to the PiPedal hotspot on your Raspberry Pi.
 When the Raspberry Pi hosts the hotspot, mDNS discovery is definitely enabled; so you should be able to connect using http://raspberrypi.
-But if that doesn't work, PiPedal's IP address will always be 10.40.1, when the PiPedal Wi-Fi hotspot is running, so you can always connect using  http://10.40.0.1.
+But if that doesn't work, PiPedal's IP address will always be 10.40.0.1, when the PiPedal Wi-Fi hotspot is running, so you can always connect using  http://10.40.0.1.

 --------